IP-CAM/Google-Sitemap-for-Opencart-v.4.x/README.md

 # Playful Sparkle - Google Sitemap for OpenCart 4

-The **Playful Sparkle - Google Sitemap** extension for OpenCart 4 is a user-friendly tool designed to enhance your online store's visibility in search engines.
+The **Playful Sparkle - Google Sitemap** for OpenCart 4.x is a user-friendly tool designed to enhance your online store's visibility in search engines.
 This extension simplifies the creation of XML sitemaps, which are crucial for helping search engines crawl and index your website effectively.

 The extension streamlines the process of submitting relevant information to Google.
 It allows users to create focused sitemaps that highlight important pages while optimizing their site for multilingual audiences.
 With the extension, sitemap updates are automated, saving users time and ensuring that their information remains accurate and current.